 Hello fellow readers, What’s with all the poison ivy?
-I asked myself as I employed the “Mary-technique” of removing poison ivy using a plastic grocery bag; a technique most dog owners will find familiar, except perhaps for the protective gear.
+I asked myself as I employed the “Mary-technique” of removing poison ivy using a plastic grocery bag, a technique most dog owners find familiar, except perhaps for the protective gear.

-With long sleeves, long pants, and garden gloves enhanced with rubber, I put my hand in the bag and pull the itchy invader by the roots being sure not to rip the leaves or vines which can spew oil.
-Then I invert the bag, tie it up, and dump it in the trash.
+With long sleeves, long pants, and garden gloves enhanced with rubber, I put my hand in the bag and pulled the itchy invader by the roots, ensuring not to rip the leaves or vines that can spew oil.
+Then I inverted the bag, tied it up, and dumped it in the trash.

-Garden by garden I performed the task on Memorial Day, hardly a picnic, but the soil was moist which made for easy pulling, thanks to the plentiful rain which has much to do with the explosion of poison ivy.
+Garden by garden I performed the task on Memorial Day, hardly a picnic, but the soil was moist, which made for easy pulling, thanks to the plentiful rain, which has much to do with the explosion of poison ivy.
 Yes, there are weed killers, though I’m averse to poisons.
-Plus, they’re not nearly as effective as pulling poison ivy up by the roots.
-It’s the urushiol oil contained in all parts of the plant (leaves, stems, roots, flowers, and berries) that causes a rash in about eighty-five percent of us.
+They’re not nearly as effective as pulling poison ivy up by the roots.
+The urushiol oil in all parts of the plant (leaves, stems, roots, flowers, and berries) causes a rash in about eighty-five percent of us.

-According to the Mayo Clinic, blister fluid from a rash does not contain urushiol and therefore you can’t catch poison ivy from another person’s itchy breakout.
-And, they advise washing the oil off your skin within thirty minutes of exposure to avoid getting a rash to begin with.
+According to the Mayo Clinic, blister fluid from a rash does not contain urushiol; therefore, you can’t catch poison ivy from another person’s itchy breakout.
+And they advise washing the oil off your skin within thirty minutes of exposure to avoid getting a rash, to begin with.

 Urushiol oil can remain active in dead vines for many years and linger for up to five years on garden tools.
 Be sure to hose off your garden shoes with soapy water and use the same rubbing alcohol cleaning strategy, rinsing pruners, handles, and such.

-It takes twenty-four hours for the bumps and itching to start after a poison ivy altercation, so as I write I’m not out of the woods.
-This brings a memory of when my dear sis challenged me to rub three leaves when I was a kid.
-Months later I challenged her to run the red flyer wagon down our steep driveway.
+It takes twenty-four hours for the bumps and itching to start after a poison ivy altercation, so I’m not out of the woods as I write.
+This reminds me of when my dear sis challenged me to rub three leaves as a kid.
+Months later, I challenged her to run the red flyer wagon down our steep driveway.
 I believe her knees still sport scars.
-Fortunately, my eyes swollen shut case of poison ivy didn’t leave physical scars, but it sure left respect to stay clear of the shiny three-leaved nemesis that I can now spot with an eagle eye.
+Fortunately, my eyes-swollen-shut case of poison ivy didn’t leave physical scars, but it sure left respect to stay clear of the shiny three-leaved nemesis I can now spot with an eagle eye.

-Post Mortem: I did get a mild case of poison ivy; small in comparison to the outcome of four hours of vines removed.
+Post Mortem: I got a mild case of poison ivy, which is small compared to the outcome of four hours of vines removed.

-I just learned a tip to use rubber gloves to remove poison ivy then toss them.
+I just learned a tip to use rubber gloves to remove poison ivy, then toss them.
 Brilliant!
-Also, I used Palmolive which, despite the controversy during the bird cleanup as Dawn Dish Detergent is petroleum-based, may have been the weak link.
-Dawn and long-sleeved rubber gloves are now on my shopping list!
+Also, I used Palmolive, which may have been the weak link.
+Despite the controversy during the bird cleanup, Dawn Dish Detergent is petroleum-based, so it works well removing oil.
+Now Dawn and long-sleeved rubber gloves are on my shopping list!

-Check out a previous column on a confusing look-alike Poison Ivy vs. Virginia Creeper
+Check out a previous column on a confusing look-alike of Poison Ivy vs. Virginia Creeper.